malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Theory Overview

-The mechanisms that lead to human consciousness are best explained by examining them in the context of three overlayed views.
+The mechanisms that lead to human consciousness will be explained here by examining them in the context of three overlayed views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)

-The _physical_ view examines the human brain as a collection of neurons.
+The _physical_ view examines the brain as a collection of neurons.
 While some regions have specific functionality that we understand, other regions serve many purposes.
-Many different kinds of behaviours are tightly integrated and overlapping making it very hard to identify the pathways that apply to conscious experience.
+Many different kinds of behaviours are tightly integrated and overlapping making it very hard to identify specific functionality within this "spaghetti" of pathways.

-The _logical_ view examines the brain as layers of simplified component architectures.
+The _logical_ view unpacks the physical "spaghetti" by reinterpreting it as simplified component architectures.

-The _data_ view examines the data state that is produced, transferred, and processed by the _logical_ view.
+The _data_ view examines the data state that is produced, transferred, and processed within the _logical_ view.

 The majority of discussions presented here are in the context of the logical and data views.